-There was a continued partnership with other KIPP schools in the region to create curriculum resources and common benchmark assessments that were aligned to the Common Core State Standards.
-Teachers were provided tools and resources for use in their classrooms.
-There was a rigorous selection process to determine the tools and resources for alignment with common core and college and career readiness standards.
-Course scheduling and student assignments were part of a Leadership and Teacher collaboration to ensure that students were best supported in their learning.
+KIPP schools in the region partner to create curriculum resources and common benchmark assessments that are aligned to the Common Core State Standards.
+Teachers will be provided tools and resources for use in their classrooms.
+There will be a rigorous selection process to determine the tools and resources for alignment with common core and college and career readiness standards.
+Course scheduling and student assignments will be part of a Leadership and Teacher collaboration to ensure that students are best supported in their learning.
 This intentional and individualized approach to scheduling using data and feedback better prepares students for success in high school, college and beyond.
 KIPP believes that all students, regardless of family background, income, race, religion, disability, gender, or health can and will learn.
-KIPP implemented comprehensive programs for all students with special needs, in accordance with applicable state and federal law, and the needs of each child.
+KIPP will implement comprehensive programs for all students with special needs, in accordance with applicable state and federal law, and the needs of each child.